Automattic/jetpack/to-test.md

 This release introduces some new blocks we'd like you to test.

+#### Ads

+the Ads block allows you to insert different ads from [our WordAds program](https://jetpack.com/support/ads/) within your posts and pages.
+To use it, you need to purchase a Premium or a Professional plan.
+Once you have one, you can turn on the Ads feature under Jetpack > Settings > Traffic in your dashboard.
+Once you've done so, try the following:

+- Add the block using the block picker using only a cursor (don’t search for it).
+Was it where you expected?
+Does the icon fit?
+- Add the block by searching for it.
+Don’t just search for the name of it.
+Try other search terms you might use to find the block.
+Are we missing any?
+- Make sure the ads are displayed properly on your site.

 #### Business Hours

 The Business Hours blocks is useful for companies who want to display their business's Opening Hours on their site.
 To test it, try the following: